Heidi Thorne is an author and business speaker specializing in sales and marketing topics for coaches, consultants, and solopreneurs.

 * As discussed earlier, whether this amount is before or after taxes should be noted.
 Having both figures on hand is useful.

 Now that the necessary numbers have been calculated for profit margin assessment, how are they used for sales forecasting and planning?

 In general, COGS expenses vary with the level of sales.
 Conversely, overhead expenses are often incurred regardless of the level of sales.
 So every sale must contribute to funding overhead.
 This is frequently overlooked by many in sales, causing them to quote and discount inappropriately.

-Some examples will help illustrate.
-We'll be using the second net profit margin formula for sales use noted above which is:
+Some examples will help illustrate this.
+We'll be using the second net profit margin formula for sales use noted above, which is:

 Gross Profit Margin % - Overhead Expense % = Net Profit Margin %